 cluster useless.
 So file system backups only work for complete

-backup and restoration of an entire database cluster.
+backup and restoration of an entire database instance.

 An alternative file-system backup approach is to make a